I am the oldest of six siblings, and we each experienced similar traumatic childhoods.

-A negative self-concept is often characterized by having low-self esteem, expecting failure, lacking motivation, and looking for the easy way out.
+A negative self-concept is often characterized by low self-esteem, expecting failure, lacking motivation, and looking for the easy way out.

-People suffering from NSC often lack confidence in social situations, lack an awareness of the world, and have trouble setting goals (make ones that are unrealistic or too low).
+People suffering from NSC often lack confidence in social situations, an awareness of the world, and trouble setting goals (make ones that are unrealistic or too low).

 Elyssa Barbash Ph.D. reminds us why perception is so important, “Perspective is the main factor in determining how an event resonates with you, how you feel about a situation, and how you will remember what happened.”

-For me, the experience of a custodial kidnapping at age four from my grandmother’s house was a much different reality than it was for my sister who was an infant.
+For me, the experience of a custodial kidnapping at age four from my grandmother’s house was a much different reality than it was for my sister, an infant.

 “Childhood trauma does not come in one single package.” ― Asa Don Brown

 This is a word we often hear, whether we are talking about trauma or even life in general.

 Psychologists define resilience as “the process of adapting well in the face of adversity, trauma, tragedy, threats, or significant sources of stress—such as family and relationship problems, serious health problems, or workplace and financial stressors.”

 Everyone has demonstrated resiliency at some point in their lives.